StellarSt0rm/scratchclientImproved/docs/reference/ProjectComment.md

 ###`#!python delete()` { #delete data-toc-label="delete" }

 Deletes the comment.
 You must be logged in and the owner of the project that the comment is on for this to not throw an error.
+Returns a HTTP status code.

+**RETURNS** - `#!python int`

 **Example:**